City-Wide Sensor Network Deployment Guide for Smart Infrastructure Planning

 Data PlatformStore and process information

-User InterfaceDisplay information for decision-makers
+User InterfaceDisplay data for decision-makers

 Laws and Policies Affecting Sensor Network Deployment

-• Cybersecurity standards to ensure the safety of network systems
+• Cybersecurity standards for network safety

-• Urban planning policies that define how technology integrates with infrastructure
+• Urban planning policies for infrastructure integration

 Tools and Resources for Sensor Network Deployment